danielwagener/docs/addons/intercom/Announcements.md

 coming year.

-## Removal: *issue reporter email* contact source for Intercom Issue Panel
+## Removal: *issue reporter email* contact source for Conversation Panel

 **12 December 2017**

-In the Intercom Issue Panel settings you are able to choose whether Intercom contacts should be shown based on linked conversations or the issue reporter's email.
-We believe that Intercom contacts on the Intercom Issue Panel are almost exclusively shown based on linked conversations (which is the default configuration for new installations).
+In the Conversation Panel settings you are able to choose whether Intercom contacts should be shown based on linked conversations or the issue reporter's email.
+We believe that Intercom contacts on the Conversation Panel are almost exclusively shown based on linked conversations (which is the default configuration for new installations).
 To our knowledge there is no use case for rendering contacts based on the issue reporter's email address.